Choosing the Right Basmati Rice for Your Pulao

 There are several types of Basmati rice available, each with unique characteristics.
 Understanding these varieties will help you choose the best Basmati rice for your Pulao:

-1. Traditional Basmati Rice: Known for its long, slender grains and rich aroma, traditional Basmati rice is aged for a minimum of one year.
+Known for its long, slender grains and rich aroma, traditional Basmati rice is aged for a minimum of one year.
 This ageing process enhances its flavour, making it ideal for classic dishes like Pulao.
-Kohinoor Traditional Authentic Basmati Rice is a popular choice in this category.
+Kohinoor traditional authentic basmati rice is a popular choice in this category.

-2. Brown Basmati Rice: For a healthier option, brown Basmati rice retains the bran layer, offering more fibre and nutrients.
+For a healthier option, brown basmati rice retains the bran layer, offering more fibre and nutrients.
 Although it requires a longer cooking time, it adds a nutty flavour and chewy texture to your Pulao.

 Key Points for Choosing the Best Basmati Rice